 - 40x24, 32x24 text and 256x192 graphics modes

 - 16 colors.
-Some attribute clash existed, but the limitation was 2 colors for 8 pixel line, not 8x8 block like on Spectrum.
+Some attribute clash existed, but the limitation was 2 colors per 8 pixel line, not 8x8 blocks like on the Spectrum.

 - 32 sprites, monochrome, 4 on a line

 - Its follow-up, Yamaha V9938, used in a MSX2 machines, greatly expanded on these features and was specifically developed for MSX, getting dubbed MSX-Video.
 Its resolution and color capabilities rivaled the PC's VGA, released the same year (1987) at a much higher price point, and it also had hardware acceleration for many graphic tasks, the thing that VGA and its successors got only in the 90'es.

 - 64 KB of video RAM (some machines had even 128 KB)

 - 32x24, 40x24 and 80x24 text modes, 256x192, 256x212, 512x192, 512x212 graphics modes

 - Vertical resolution could be doubled in interlaced mode, so the highest resolution was actually 512x424, but it was very awkward to program.